EricYufengWu/q8bot/docs/instructions/sourcing_components.md

     <img src="sourcing_reflow.jpg" alt="Reflow" width="50%">
 </p>

-[This link](https://www.digikey.com/short/n7vrz77m) directs you to a DigiKey shopping cart that contains all required PCB components, including the battery clips from earlier (also in BOM).
+[This link](https://www.digikey.com/short/509c9f3z) directs you to a DigiKey shopping cart that contains all required PCB components, including the battery clips from earlier (also in BOM). **Unfortunately, the MAX17043 battery fuel gauge is currently unavailable on DigiKey, so I have removed it in the DigiKey link.** If you can't find a substitute on other websited, leaving it unpopulated on the board does not affect the robot's performance, as its sole purpose is to provide an accurate battery percentage reaading.

 ## 3D-Printed Parts
 There are 2 options for 3D-printing parts for Q8bot.
 Regardless of outsourcing or printing them yourselves, you will need the following quantity to build 1x Q8bot.
 It never hurts to print/order some extras in case the robot breaks.